gustavo-hms/peneira/README.md

 ## Installation

-Remember Peneira requires Luar, so you must also install it.
+Remember peneira requires [luar](https://github.com/gustavo-hms/luar), so you must also install it.
 If you use [plug.kak](https://github.com/andreyorst/plug.kak):

 ```kak